7-75/ProjectWork1AnnoITS/README.md

 `$ cd ˜/Projects/myapp`

 `$ dotnet new gtkapp`

-## Add the libraries needed for the developement
-`dotnet add package CliWrap`

-`dotnet add package GtkSharp`

 ## Now that the template is created and libraries are installed we can start our editor of choice and stard coding (My editor is VS Code)